-By Alexander M Clark PhD & Bailey J Sousa, PMP
+with Alexander Clark, PhD & Bailey Sousa, PMP

 ALEXANDER M CLARK, PhD

-Alexander Clark is Professor and Associate Vice President (Research) at the University of Alberta, and is a World Economic Forum Young Global Leader / Young Scientist.
-Alex fulfills leadership roles with a number of national research funding bodies across Canada and is a Scientific Officer for CIHR (2010-) and Chair of peer review panels for Heart & Stroke Foundation Canada (2013-).
+Alexander Clark, PhD is the President of Athabasca University, and is a World Economic Forum Young Global Leader / Young Scientist.
+Alex fulfills leadership roles with a number of national research funding bodies across Canada and is a Chair & Scientific Officer for CIHR (2010-) and Chair of peer review panels for Heart & Stroke Foundation Canada (2013-).
 Alex regularly writes on academic career development, growth and leadership, and has led workshops for a decade for researchers from all career stages on academic effectiveness, writing and research skills.
 He speaks nationally and internationally to young scientists from across disciplines on academic career issues, including skills, teamwork, and mentorship.
 Alex’s research on heart disease has been published in some of the world’s most influential journals, including The Lancet, British Medical Journal, Journal of American College of Cardiology and Social Science & Medicine.

 BAILEY J SOUSA, PMP

-Bailey Sousa is the Director of the Peter Lougheed Leadership College based at the University of Alberta, and is an entrepreneur and workplace effectiveness advocate.
-Bailey has worked as a team leader, managing complex projects for over a decade in a variety of entrepreneurial ventures and roles in corporate, social enterprise, and academic settings.
+Bailey Sousa, PMP, MA(HEAL) is the Associate Vice President, Quality Planning & Assessment for Athabasca University.
+She is an entrepreneur and workplace effectiveness advocate.
+Bailey has worked as a Project Manager and team leader, managing complex projects for over a decade in a variety of entrepreneurial ventures and roles in corporate, social enterprise, and academic settings.
 Her most recent roles have enabled her to connect with academics internationally, giving her a global perspective on effectiveness and the challenges faced universally.
 Bailey’s interests and contributions relate to workplace and academic effectiveness, leadership, and teamwork in complex settings, and she facilitates workshops all over the world in this area.
-In 2015, Bailey was also recognized as one of Edmonton’s Avenue Magazine’s ‘Top 40 Under 40’ for her contribution in her work and to her city.
+Bailey was also recognized as one of Edmonton’s Avenue Magazine’s ‘Top 40 Under 40’ for her contributions in her work and to her city.

-Alex and Bailey’s work on academic skills has featured in The Guardian, Times Higher Education, and various professional journals.
-They have led interdisciplinary workshops throughout Canada and all over the world on aspects of academic work, including incorporating values in academic work, writing publications for impact, grantsmanship, and project management skills.
-Founders of The Effective, Successful, Happy Academic, they share a passion for effectiveness and aspiration in academic work.
+Our work on academic skills has been featured in The Guardian, Times Higher Education, and various professional journals.
+We have led interdisciplinary workshops throughout Canada and all over the world on aspects of academic work, including incorporating values in academic work, writing publications for impact, grantsmanship, and project management skills.

 PHD STUDENTS